-Table XIIIb shows the mean waves that might be expected in the open ocean after various winds have been blowing for certain times, starting from a calm sea.
-Nature ridicules averages, and the seaman is concerned with the extreme sea that may endanger his vessel; in practice it is likely that the highest wave will be forty per cent greater than the mean, or higher still when such factors as currents affect the movement of the water.
-With the stronger winds the wave height will usually be limited by fetch in the open sea; thus a Force 8 gale will only raise 17 feet high mean waves in twenty-four hours if the wind is blowing over the sea for 500 miles to windward; a Force 6 strong breeze needs a fetch of 200 miles to reach 8.5 feet in the same time.
+Table XIIIè shows the mean waves that might be expected in the en ocean after various winds have been blowing for certain times, arting from a calm sea.
+Nature ridicules averages, and the seaman concerned with the extreme sea that may endanger his vessel; in actice it is likely that the highest wave will be forty per cent greater an the mean, or higher still when such factors as currents affect movement of the water.
+With the stronger winds the wave height I usually be limited by fetch in the open sea; thus a Force 8 gale I only raise 17 feet high mean waves in twenty-four hours if the wind plowing over the sea for 500 miles to windward; a Force 6 strong seze needs a fetch of 200 miles to reach 8.5 feet in the same time.

-Rough sea.
+gh sea.

-In a strong wind waves of different lengths, and therefore velocities, build up to form a rough sea.
-The fastest waves will move at the speed of the wind forming them, and possibly even faster, but these waves are low and have only a small influence on the sea.
-The predominant waves, which are the highest, will probably work up to about two-thirds of the wind speed, but the varying velocities of different wave systems
+In a strong wind waves of different lengths, and therefore velocities, ld up to form a rough sea.
+The fastest waves will move at the speed he wind forming them, and possibly even faster, but these waves low and have only a small influence on the sea.
+The predominant es, which are the highest; will probably work up to about two-thirds ne wind speed, but the varying velocities of different wave systems

-WIND WHES WEATHER HOW WHEN WATERS
+WIND WATER WEATHER HOW WATERS